LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 cannot however mix the two types of hierarchies by, e.g., specializing an object that extends another object in this current Logtalk version.

+Logtalk also supports public, protected, and private inheritance.
+See the :ref:`inheritance <inheritance_types>` section for details.

 .. _objects_parametric:

 Parametric objects